tonghuikang/blog/_posts/2022-10-16-ml-interview.md

-Describe how a linear regression or Logistic regression model is trained.
+Describe how a linear regression or logistic regression model is trained.

 - TBC

+What is the difference between supervised and unsupervised learning?

+- TBC (might feel too basic)